-Manual transmission
+Manual Transmission

-The gear selector should be in NEUTRAL (N).
+The gear selector should be in NEUTRAL and the parking brake engaged.
 Hold the clutch pedal to the floor and start the engine.
 Your vehicle won't start if the clutch pedal is not all the way down -- that's a safety feature.

-Without pushing the accelerator pedal, turn your ignition key to START.
+1. Without pushing the accelerator pedal, turn your ignition key to START.
 When the engine starts, let go of the key.
 The idle speed will go down as your engine gets warm.

 Holding your key in START for longer than 15 seconds at a time will cause your battery to be drained much sooner.
 And the excessive heat can damage your starter motor.
+Wait about 15 seconds between each try to help avoid draining your battery or damaging your starter.

-If it doesn't start right away, hold your key in START.
-If it doesn't start in 10 seconds, push the accelerator pedal all the way down for five more seconds, or until it starts.
+- 2. If it doesn't start right away, hold your key in START.
+If it doesn't start in 10 seconds, push the accelerator pedal all the way down for five more seconds, unless it starts sooner. - 3.
 If your engine still won't start (or starts but then stops), wait 15 seconds and start over.